absolute-quantum/cats-blender-plugin/README.md

 ## Changelog

+#### 0.7.1
+- Added: Model: The Full Body Fix is now an toggleable option
+  - If you get the "spine lenght zero" warning in Unity you can ignore it as it shouldn't break anything But if it really does cause issues uncheck this option

 #### 0.7.0
 - Added: mmd_tools is no longer required!
 Cats now automatically comes with it!
   - You should uninstall all previous versions of mmd_tools for the best result